bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_04.md

 Tip: Remember to commit your code before moving on to the next chapter.

-## Short QUiz
+## Short Quiz

-Q1.
+{quiz, id: chapter_04, attempts: 99}

+?
 Which of the following option is the best way to protect your private keys?

-* Write your key down on a piece of paper.
+A) Split your key into chunks and give them to different people for safe keeping.
-* Store your key in an encrypted disk.
+b) Store your key in an encrypted disk.
-* Use third party password protection service or software to store your key.
+c) Use third party password protection service or software to store your key.
-* Try to remember your key in your mind forever.
+d) Try to remember your key in your mind forever.
-* Split your key into chunks and give them to different people for safe keeping.
+e) Write your key down on a piece of paper.

+{/quiz}

 ## Resources